- £34,500 for a leg injury at work Read More

 Workers are protected in two key ways:

-a) To provide a safe place of work – e.g. floors to be free from trip or slip hazards;
+a) To provide a safe place of work – e.g. floors to be free from trip or slip hazards.

-b) To provide a safe system of work – e.g. machinery to be turned off before any maintenance works are carried out;
+b) To provide a safe system of work – e.g. machinery to be turned off before any maintenance works are carried out.

-d) To provide adequate plant and materials – e.g. to provide construction workers with protective hard hats
+d) To provide adequate plant and materials – e.g. to provide construction workers with protective hard hats.

-Some specific health and safety laws in place include:
+Specific health and safety laws in place:

-a) The Manual Handling Operations Regulations 1992 – these laws govern what the employer must do when it comes to lifting activities such as risk assessments, ensuring there is two-man lift and more;
+a) The Manual Handling Operations Regulations 1992 – these laws govern what the employer must do when it comes to lifting activities such as risk assessments, ensuring there is two-man lift, and more.

-d) The Provision and Use of Work Equipment Regulations 1998 – these regulations provide detailed requirements for working with potentially dangerous equipment such as saws;
+d) The Provision and Use of Work Equipment Regulations 1998 – these regulations provide detailed requirements for working with potentially dangerous equipment such as saws.

-e) The Construction Regulations 2015 – as the name suggests, these govern construction sites such as ensuring the site is clear of hazards;
+e) The Construction Regulations 2015 – as the name suggests, these govern construction sites such as ensuring the site is clear of hazards.

 f) The Workplace (Health, Safety and Welfare) Regulations 1992 – these include requirements such as floors being free of slip or trip hazards, workplaces to have adequate heating and lighting, cleanliness and many more.